laminas/laminas-eventmanager/doc/book/api.md

 ## EventInterface

-In most cases, you will use `Zend\EventManager\Event`, but some components will define custom events.
+In most cases, you will use `Laminas\EventManager\Event`, but some components will define custom events.
 The `EventInterface` thus defines the common methods across any event implementation.